sertdfyguhi/meth/README.md

 # meth: A mathematical expression parser.

-Hopefully this would become a python package to parse mathematical expressions.
+A python package to parse and evaluate mathematical expressions.

-# Example
+# Examples

+> _More examples in the [examples/](examples/) directory._

 ```py
 import meth